Kristina01111000/Drws_site/README.md

 - add titles of lessons to the course chats
 - Change the chat titles to share your thoughts on lesson __

+ask aobut the lessons that are only available to the highest tier patrons